-Noosa Radiology provides a wide range of Cardiac imaging services daily, including CT Coronary Angiography, CT Coronary Calcium Scoring, Stress Echocardiography, Echocardiography, Myocardial Perfusion, Exercise Stress Test and Holter Monitoring.
+Noosa Radiology provides a wide range of Cardiac imaging services daily, including CT Coronary Angiography, CT Coronary Calcium Scoring, Echocardiography, Myocardial Perfusion, Exercise Stress Test and Holter Monitoring.

 Please be aware that all Cardiac Imaging requires an appointment.
 Please call us to arrange a time.

 - A referral from your GP or specialist to have the examination

 - Pension/concession card